Skaiste/Copymon/README.md

 The demo can be downloaded [here](https://drive.google.com/file/d/0B65kpqnvXRSiQkdtSkMzbWZUUFU/view?usp=sharing).

 ##Game plan:
-Green -> done, Yellow -> almost done, Orange -> In progress, Red - to be done
+Green - Done, Yellow - Almost done, Orange - In progress, Red - To do in future
 ![a plan](http://s7.postimg.org/yahjgb8uz/copyyy_New_Page_1.png)